schof/schof.github.io/_posts/2017-03-14-she-shoud-run.md

 layout: news_post
 title: She Should Run
 date: 2017-03-14 00:00:00 +0000
-description: Jennifer Wexton is considering a run for Barbara Comstock\'s Seat in Congress.
-Here's why she should run and why you should help us convince her.
+description: "Jennifer Wexton is considering a run for Barbara Comstock's Seat in Congress.
+Here's why she should run and why you should help us convince her."
-snippet: The bottom line is that she's a fighter and knows how to win.
-We need your help to encourage her to take the next step and help us retake the Congress.
+snippet: "The bottom line is that she's a fighter and knows how to win.
+We need your help to encourage her to take the next step and help us retake the Congress."
 image: jennifer-wexton.png
 ---